Giolito fans 12, White Sox send Orioles to 13th loss in row

 TRAINER’S ROOM

 Orioles: IB Trey Mancini (bruised right elbow) returned to the lineup.
-He was hit by a pitch Thursday. … OF/1B Ryan Mountcastle (left hand) was available off the bench.
-His hand remains sore, Hyde said. … RHP Hunter Harvey (left oblique strain) is eligible to come off the IL Monday but will likely make another rehab appearance, Hyde said.
+He was hit by a pitch Thursday. .
+OF/1B Ryan Mountcastle (left hand) was available off the bench.
+His hand remains sore, manager Brandon Hyde said. .
+RHP Hunter Harvey (left oblique strain) is eligible to come off the IL Monday but will likely make another rehab appearance, Hyde said.

-White Sox: OF Adam Eaton (hamstring) will likely play in one or both games of Monday’s doubleheader against Cleveland, La Russa said.
-Eaton has been out since Wednesday. … RHP Michael Kopech (left hamstring) was expected to rejoin the team Sunday after going on the bereavement list Thursday.
+White Sox: OF Adam Eaton (hamstring) will likely play in one or both games of Monday’s doubleheader against Cleveland, manager Tony La Russa said.
+Eaton has been out since Wednesday. .
+RHP Michael Kopech (left hamstring) was expected to rejoin the team Sunday after going on the bereavement list Thursday.

 UP NEXT

-White Sox: LHP Carlos Rodón (5-2, 1.29) and RHP Jimmy Lambert (0-0) will start Monday’s doubleheader at Cleveland to open a four-game series.
-Rodón threw a no-hitter against the Indians April 14.
-RHP Triston McKenzie (1-3, 5.94) is expected to start a game for the Indians, who had yet to announce their other starter.
+White Sox: LHP Carlos Rodon (5-2, 1.29) will start a game of Monday’s doubleheader at Cleveland to open a four-game series.
+Rodon threw a no-hitter against the Indians April 14.
+RHP Triston McKenzie (1-3, 5.94) is expected to start a game for the Indians.
+The teams had yet to announce the other starters.